id: vxgjga

 ———————-

 I would like to introduce you to my friend and his son.
-The father, my friend, his name is Alaa Abu Raad, he is a nurse in the surgical department at Nasser Hospital in Khan Younis (Gaza).
-His son, Yamen, is six years old and suffers from Down syndrome.
+The father, my friend, is called Alaa Abu Ra’ad; he is a nurse in the surgery department at Nasser Hospital in Khan Younis (Gaza).
+His son, who is six years old, is called Yamen and has Down’s syndrome.

-Like most people in Gaza, Yamen's family was forced to live in a tent after losing their home to Israeli shelling, in appalling conditions in terms of comfort, food and hygiene.
-Their tent is located in a huge displacement camp, but it is so overcrowded with hundreds of thousands of displaced civilians that each of them has less living space than a prison cell in Guantanamo Bay.
+Like most people in Gaza, Yamen’s family has been forced to live in a tent after losing their home to Israeli shelling, in appalling conditions in terms of comfort, food and hygiene.
+Their tent is located in a huge displacement camp, but it is crammed with hundreds of thousands of displaced civilians, such that each of them has less living space than a prison cell at Guantanamo.

-The camp, where civilians were told to go to avoid bombing, is constantly bombed by the Israeli army.
-Yamen's father, after working long and arduous hours in the hospital, where he never stops treating the wounded, mostly civilians, women and children, has to work hard for his family, searching for flour (which has become very expensive), some legumes (which are almost non-existent), potable water, and wood for firewood and cooking (there is no electricity and no gas).
+This camp, which civilians were told to go to in order to avoid the shelling, is constantly being bombed by the Israeli army.
+Yamen’s father, after working long and gruelling hours at the hospital, where he never stops treating the wounded, most of whom are civilians, women and children, he must work hard for his family, searching for flour (which has become very expensive), some pulses (which are almost non-existent), drinking water, and firewood for lighting fires and cooking (there is no electricity or gas).

-He also has to cater for Ayman's special needs.
-For almost two years, children no longer go to school, because it was closed to turn them into shelters (which are also bombed).
-Yamen no longer goes to the care centre for people with disabilities that he used to attend.
+He must also meet Yamen’s special needs.
+For nearly two years now, the children have not been going to school, as it was closed to be converted into shelters (which are also being bombed).
+Yamen no longer attends the care centre for people with disabilities that he used to visit.

-Let's help Yamen and his father live with greater dignity.
-Any donation would be welcomed and will help them have more food and material comfort.
+Let’s help Yamen and his father live with greater dignity.
+Any donation will be welcome and will help them to obtain more food and basic necessities.
 Thank you very much.
 From the bottom of my heart.